 One downside of living in Harkers Island is that it can take a long time to commute to work.
 In Harkers Island, the average commute to work is 30.74 minutes, which is quite a bit higher than the national average.

 Being a small town, Harkers Island does not have a public transit system used by locals to get to and from work.

 The people who call Harkers Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harkers Island residents report their race to be White, followed by Asian.
-Important ancestries of people in Harkers Island include Irish, German, Norwegian, and European.
+Important ancestries of people in Harkers Island include Irish, German, Norwegian, and Scottish.